whitequark/nixos-forgejo-actions-runner/README.md

 If the nixos-bite tool succeeds and the machine is accessible via SSH after a reboot, then the build host satisfies these assumptions.

-Once you can SSH into your new build host with NixOS running, create a configuration file `nixos/site/HOSTNAME.toml` for it, where `HOSTNAME` is either the fully-qualified domain name like `ci-1.example.org` (recommended), or an IP address like `2001:db8::1`.
+Once you can SSH into your new build host with NixOS running, create a configuration file `./nixos/site/HOSTNAME.toml` for it in the checkout of this repository, where `HOSTNAME` is either the fully-qualified domain name like `ci-1.example.org` (recommended), or an IP address like `2001:db8::1`.
 The deployment will be fully determined by the `*.nix` files in this repository and the `*.toml` file you create.

 Start by specifying the platform.
 The two supported platforms are `x86_64-linux` (Intel) and `arm64-linux` (ARM), however any architecture supported by NixOS and Linux is likely to work.